apallin/testworks-appium/workshop_instructions.md

 	```
 	python setup.py install
-	APP=demo-app.apk ./run-tests examples/example-test.py
+	APP=demo-app.apk ./run-tests -k test_example tests/calendar_test.py
 	```

-2. Once this test runs as expected, move on to create a test for adding a new calendar event.
-This will require you to create the following:
+2. Once this test runs as expected, the first exercise is to finish **test_create_event** in `tests/calendar_test.py` file.
+This will require you to take the following steps:

-	- A folder at the root of the project called `tests/` or something else for you to hold your pages/tests that are created during this workshop.
+	- Finish the page object at `tests/create_event_page.py`.
-	- Page objects for the application (check the [demo page](https://github.com/apallin/testworks-appium/blob/master/examples/example_page.py) for an example on how to create them)
+		- Find the element ID's for the Description text field, the start/end time selectors and the create event check mark in the upper right hand corner.
-		- The main calendar page (first page on app open).
+		- Finish the outlined test steps in `tests/calendar_test.py` under **test_create_event**.
-		- The add event page (the page after clicking the + button).
+		- You should create individual functions for each field that needs to be altered to create and event.
+However, consider wrapping all of them into a function that creates the entire event and leverages other methods on the page object like `add_title`.

-	- A "scroll" method to the Page object base class.
+	- Create a "scroll" method to the Page object base class at `testworksappium/page.py`.
 In the [appium-python-client](https://github.com/appium/python-client/blob/master/appium/webdriver/webdriver.py#L156) you can see that it takes two elements to use for scrolling.
 This will be needed in the add event page to fill in the rest of the details.

 3. After that test is completed, you can create a test for creating/deleting a calendar event.
 Remember, Appium boots the application into a new session with no saved data, so you would need to create a new event to delete in another test.
 This would require the following:

 	- Page objects for:
 		- Day page (once you click into an single day from the main calendar screen).
 		- Edit event screen (once you click into an event).
 	- A new test either in the file already created or in a new file.

 4. The next logical test to write would be one for editing an event.
 You should be able to leverage everything you have written already and just write a new test to edit the details.